 - 1 generous pinch of salt

-- 45g seedless tamarind pulp or 4-5 Tbsp tamarind juice
+- 45g seedless tamarind pulp or 4-5 tablespoon tamarind paste

 - ½ large red or yellow onion, roughly chopped

 - 3 heads baby bok choy, water spinach or other greens you like in soup